yt-project/yt/doc/source/analyzing/generating_processed_data.rst

 control and access.
 The :func:`~yt.data_objects.profiles.create_profile` function can be used to generate 1, 2, and 3D profiles.

-Profile objects can be created from any data object (see :ref:`using-objects`, specifically the section :ref:`available-objects` for more information) and are best thought of as distribution calculations.
+Profile objects can be created from any data object (see :ref:`data-objects`, specifically the section :ref:`available-objects` for more information) and are best thought of as distribution calculations.
 They can either sum up or average one quantity with respect to one or more other quantities, and they do